GKoutilya/robotic-arm-simulation/README.md

 Each component is modular and independently replaceable, reflecting real robotic system design.
 All camera, robot, and threshold constants live in one place ([`src/config.py`](src/config.py)) rather than being duplicated across modules.

 **What's still ground truth, and why:** the physical grasp (the PyBullet constraint that attaches an object to the end-effector) and obstacle clearing both use PyBullet's simulation state directly.
-Vision drives *where to go and what to pick*; physics and a simple distance check handle *making and confirming contact* and *is something in the way*, respectively — the same division of labor a real stack has between a perception module and low-level force/contact sensing.
+Vision drives *where to go and what to pick*; physics and a simple distance check handle *making and confirming contact* and *is something in the way*, respectively.
+It's the same division of labor a real stack has between a perception module and low-level force/contact sensing.

 ---